alwinsiemens-datascientist/portfolio/README.md

 # Portfolio (Alwin Siemens)

-This repository contains a small personal portfolio site that was converted from a static HTML site into a React app built with Vite.
+This repository contains a personal portfolio site as React app built with Vite.

 ## Technologies